ctrlplusb/easy-peasy/README.md

 ### Polyfilling Symbol

 React Native lacks support for JavaScript [Symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) in some operating environments - [https://github.com/facebook/react-native/issues/4676](https://github.com/facebook/react-native/issues/4676).
-This will lead to a runtime _"Can't find variable: Symbol"_ error when you use Easy Peasy in these environments.
+This will lead to a runtime _"Can't find variable: Symbol"_ error when you add Easy Peasy.

 To resolve this error, you will need to add a polyfill for Symbols.
 Some popular choices are: